Bereket-G/PostgresDB-Load-balancing-pooling-with-pgBouncer-HAProxy/README.md

 ## Step 4  GUI statistics report for all connected servers.

-add this lines on the `haproxy.cfg` file which is located in /etc/haproxy/haproxy.cfg
+add this lines at the bottom of `haproxy.cfg` file which is located in /etc/haproxy/haproxy.cfg

     listen  stats
 	    	bind   127.0.0.1:1936